How to Manage Cash Flow in a Home Business

 3. Quick Payment Discounts

 The bigger the client, the larger the potential for them to pay slowly.
-Slow payers are painful to your cash flow but you can’t risk making them mad by demanding payment by a certain time.
+Slow payers are painful to your positive cash flow but you can’t risk making them mad by demanding payment by a certain time.
 Instead, offer them a discount for paying within a certain amount of time.

 For smaller clients that are continual slow payees but maybe not large enough where losing them will substantially eat into your profits, institute late pay penalties.
 Just keep in mind that you may lose the customer when you turn the relationship into a negative.